Adaptive Self-Distillation for Minimizing Client Drift in Heterogeneous Federated Learning: Method

-Here, $l_{k}$ is the cross-entropy loss.
+Here, $l_{k}$ is cross-entropy loss.
 The expectation is computed over training samples drawn from $\mathbb{P}_{k}(x,y)$ of a client $k$.
-This is approximated as the empirical average of the samples from the Dataset $\mathcal{D}_k$.
+This is approximated as the empirical average of the losses corresponding to samples from the Dataset $\mathcal{D}_k$.

-$L_{k}^{ASD}(\mathbf{w})$ in Eq.~\ref{eq1} denotes the proposed \textit{ASD loss} term which considers label imbalance and quantifies how easily the predictions of the local model can drift from the global model.
+$L_{k}^{ASD}(\mathbf{w})$ in Eq.~\ref{eq1} denotes our proposed Adaptive Self-Distillation loss (ASD) term which considers label imbalance and quantifies how easily the predictions of the local model can drift from the global model.
 ASD loss is designed so that client models learn from the local data and at the same time not drift too much from the global model.
-We define ASD loss as:
+We define (ASD) Loss as follows.